strategineer/personal-website/content/books/9781563899423/index.md

 1 volume into it so far and I'm curious to see what happens next.
 It's nice to read through a comic book that, so far, is much more compressed than the Berserk manga I just finished.
 We're not luxuriating in chapter after chapter of every single movement a guy makes as he's slicing through a horde of demons.
 Instead, in Fables, and American comics more broadly, we zoom in on interesting scenes and skip over the details.

 There's a place for both compressed and decompressed art depicting moments in time like comic books and manga.
-But after reading through 41 volumes of hyper compressed manga, I need a break!
+But after reading through 41 volumes of hyper decompressed manga, I need a break!